coke5151/mql5-zmq/README.md

    features.
 But for those who want to use mql-zmq alone, it is OK to deploy only the small subset included here.

 2. The testing scripts and zmq guide examples are in `Scripts` directory.
-The script files are mq4 by default, but you can change the extension to mq5 to use them in MetaTrader5.
+All script files are designed for MQL5 (.mq5 extension) and MetaTrader5.

-3. Precompiled DLLs of both 64bit (`Library/MT5`) and 32bit (`Library/MT4`)
+3. Precompiled 64bit DLLs (`Library/MT5`) of ZeroMQ (4.2.0) and libsodium
-   ZeroMQ (4.2.0) and libsodium (1.0.11) are provided.
-Copy the corresponding DLLs to the `Library` folder of your MetaTrader terminal.
-If you are using MT5 32bit, use the 32bit version from `Library/MT4`. **The DLLs require that you have the latest Visual C++ runtime (2015)**.
+   (1.0.11) are provided for MetaTrader5.
+Copy the DLLs to the `Library` folder of your MetaTrader5 terminal. **The DLLs require that you have the latest Visual C++ runtime (2015)**.

-   *Note* that if you are using **MT5 32bit**, you need to comment out the `__X64__` macro definition at the top of the `Include/Mql/Lang/Native.mqh`.
-I assume MT5 is 64 bit, since their is no way to detect 32 bit by native macros, and to define pointer related values a macro like this is required.

    *Note* that these DLLs are compiled from official sources, without any modification.
 You can compile your own if you don't trust these binaries.
 The `libsodium.dll` is copied from the official binary release.
 If you want to support security mechanisms other than `curve`, or you want to use transports like OpenPGM, you need to compile your own DLL.

-   *Note* for WINE users, if the default binaries do not work for you, you can try the binaries in the `Library/VC2010` directory.
-The new binaries are a little newer (libzmq 4.2.2 and libsodium 1.0.36).
-They are compiled with Visual C++ 2010 Express SP1 (using the Windows SDK 7.1), and supposed to be more compatible to WINE than the VS2015 version.
-They depend on VC2010 runtime (msvcr100.dll and msvcp100.dll).
-I have actually tested the old and the new DLLs on WINE 2.0.3 (Debian Jessie PlayOnLinux 32bit with MetaTrader4 build 1090) and they both work.
-So it is *not* guarenteed but it is nice to have an alternative.
-The new libzmq.dll only runs on vista or newer windows because I turned on the `using poll` option.
-This improves performance a little bit.
-Since MetaTrader4 officially no longer supports Windows XP, I assume this would not be a problem.

 ## About string encoding
 MQL strings are Win32 UNICODE strings (basically 2-byte UTF-16).
 In this binding all strings are converted to utf-8 strings before sending to the dll layer.
 The ZmqMsg supports a constructor from MQL strings, the default is _NOT_ null-terminated.

 ## Notes on context creation
 In the official guide:

 > You should create and use exactly one context in your process.
 Technically,